Last Updated: November 6, 2023

 And that’s another thing about ghosting… do you write to the ghost?
 And if so, what do you say?
 Do you ask why they decided to stop seeing you?
 Do you reveal your anger or your sadness, either way exposing that you did indeed care for him or her?

-If you think it will make you feel better, or if you like having closure, I say go for it, because at this point you have nothing to lose… but know that in all likelihood the person won’t reply.
+If you think it will make you feel better, or if you like having closure, sure, you can send a text; at this point you have nothing to lose.
+But know that, in all likelihood, the person won’t reply.
 I mean, if they don’t have the balls to tell you they want to end things, they probably won’t have the balls to say they’re sorry.
-Take it from me, though: write your message, then delete half of it, then wait a day, then show it to your most hard-nosed friend, then wait another day, and then if you still want to send it, go ahead.
-Be the bigger person and write something short but cool-headed, something you won’t cringe over the following week.
-Try to keep it classy, collected, and brief.
+This also might trigger you to feel double-ghosted (is that a thing?) wherein you start incessantly checking your phone for their reply.

 And then just laugh about it… after a few Aperol Spritzes, maybe